PrithviPReddy/coinswitch/README.md

 # 🧪 Current Limitations

-Minimal input validation
+- Minimal input validation

-No rate limiting on APIs
+- No rate limiting on APIs

-No caching for quotes
+- No caching for quotes

-Limited UI error handling
+- Limited UI error handling

 These are intentional trade-offs for an MVP-level personal project.

 # 📈 Future Improvements

-Add schema validation using Zod
+- Add schema validation using Zod

-Introduce caching for token and quote APIs
+- Introduce caching for token and quote APIs

-Improve UI error and loading states
+- Improve UI error and loading states

-Add unit and integration tests
+- Add unit and integration tests

-Improve documentation and architecture layering
+- Improve documentation and architecture layering

 # 🎓 Academic Context

 This project was built by a 3rd-year Computer Science student as a personal resume project to demonstrate:

-Real-world framework usage
+- Real-world framework usage

-Full-stack understanding
+- Full-stack understanding

-Clean and maintainable code practices
+- Clean and maintainable code practices

 # 📜 License

-This project is intended for educational and portfolio purposes.
+This project is for educational and portfolio purposes.